 Meet our dedicated RSEA Committee. (editing in progress)

 Returned to Guernsey in 1989 having taught in UK and Africa.
 Worked at St Sampson's (1989-91) and La Mare de Carteret (1991– 2008).
 Elected as a Castel Deputy (2008-12) serving on Housing and Scrutiny.
-Still do some teaching and work for the NUT but probably better known for running charity quizzes and writing local stories.
-Chair of RSEA since 2014.
+Still do some teaching and work for the NEU but probably better known for running charity quizzes and writing local stories.
+Elected Chairman of RSEA in 2014 and President in 2017.

 Held several posts in DHSS from 1973 and Dept. of Health (NHS Audit) from 1982.
 Moved to Guernsey in 1989.
 Worked in Board of Administration, Advisory and Finance Committee, Treasury, Strategic Property Unit and Scrutiny Committee.
 Qualified as Chartered Secretary in 1996 with MSc Degree in Corporate Governance and Administration.
 Retired in 2011.
 Member of AGCS/Prospect.
 Joined RSEA Committee as Secretary in April 2014.